-Matthew 24:29: "Immediately after the tribulation of those days shall the sun be darkened, and the moon shall not give her light, and the stars shall fall from heaven, and the powers of the heavens shall be shaken:

-30 And then shall appear the sign of the Son of man in heaven: and then shall all the tribes of the earth mourn, and they shall see the Son of man coming in the clouds of heaven with power and great glory.

-31 And he shall send his angels with a great sound of a trumpet, and they shall gather together his elect from the four winds, from one end of heaven to the other."
+Matthew 24:29-31: "Immediately after the tribulation of those days shall the sun be darkened, and the moon shall not give her light, and the stars shall fall from heaven, and the powers of the heavens shall be shaken: And then shall appear the sign of the Son of man in heaven: and then shall all the tribes of the earth mourn, and they shall see the Son of man coming in the clouds of heaven with power and great glory.
+And he shall send his angels with a great sound of a trumpet, and they shall gather together his elect from the four winds, from one end of heaven to the other."

-Notice that verse 29 says that these things will happen immediately after the tribulation of those days.
-This is why full preterists teach that the Second Coming and the Final Judgment happened in 70 AD - after all, if verses 5 through 28 happened in 70 AD then it's only consistent to say that the rest happened back then as well, since verse 29 does use the word "immediately after".
-Partial preterists realize how ridiculous it is to say that the Second Coming and final judgment have already happened and so they distance themselves from this, saying that "immediately" doesn't actually mean "immediately" or that this is talking about a different Second Coming.
+Verse 29 says that these things will happen immediately after the tribulation of those days.
+That's why full preterists teach that the Second Coming and the final judgment happened in 70 AD.
+If verses 5 through 28 happened in 70 AD then it's only consistent to say that the rest of them happened as well, since verse 29 uses the phrase "immediately after".
+Partial preterists realize it's ridiculous to say that the Second Coming and final judgment have already happened so they distance themselves from this, saying that "immediately" doesn't actually mean "immediately" - or that this is talking about a different Second Coming.
 Some say that Christ did come back in 70 AD, even though no one actually noticed (despite the fact that verse 30 makes it pretty clear everyone will notice).